 The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
 At Boise Bible College this rate is 28%, which is about average when compared to the national rate of 33.3%.

 During the 2017-2018 academic year, there were 101 undergraduates at Boise Bible College with 82 being full-time and 19 being part-time.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Boise Bible College, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Boise Bible College, approximately 41% of students took out student loans averaging $5,292 a year.
-That adds up to $21,168 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Boise Bible College, approximately 32% of students took out student loans averaging $5,157 a year.
+That adds up to $20,628 over four years for those students.

-The student loan default rate at Boise Bible College is 3.7%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Boise Bible College is 14.6%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.